Internal Parasites - Worms

 Flukes: These worms attach themselves to places inside the bird's body or even under the skin.
 They are transmitted by chickens eating snails and dragonflies and wild birds also carry them.
 These worms often appear as cysts near the vent of the birds.

-Lifecycle, prevention and treatment.
+Lifecycle, prevention, and treatment.

 The Direct Life-cycle: The chicken expels the worm eggs in it's droppings and another chicken then eats these eggs and becomes infested as well.

 The Indirect Life-cycle: The chicken expels the worm eggs and some insect such as an ant, grasshopper, earthworm, flies, etc...eats these eggs.
-The chicken in turn eats these bugs and thus becomes infested.
+The chicken, in turn, eats these bugs and thus becomes infested.

 Knowing these life-cycles can help you to keep your chickens from ingesting too many of these worms.
 Proper hygiene and coop/run maintenance will help to keep worm populations under control.
 Keep the coop and run as clean and dry as possible.
 Worms thrive in moist, warm environments.
 Chickens confined to runs are prone to the Direct Life-cycle worms.
 Free ranging chickens are prone to the Indirect Life-cycle worms and by keeping an eye on your flock, you can sometimes spot signs of worm infestations.
 (Thin, watery, dark green diarrhea in very small amounts is a classic symptom along with a slow crop.
 Weight loss and pale combs).
 Proper management and good sanitation can allow chickens to develop resistance to worms through gradual exposure.
 Of course stress, disease, or old age can cause the bird to lose the ability to control internal worms.

 Some poultry keepers deworm their flocks on a regular basis, once a year to several times a year as a precaution.
-However this can be not only a waste of money, but can interfere with the chickens ability to develop and maintain it's immunity to these parasites and worms can develop resistance to these drugs as well.
-So taking a fecal sample into a vet is easy and will tell you just what you are dealing with.
+However this can be not only a waste of money, but can interfere with the chicken's ability to develop and maintain it's immunity to these parasites and worms can develop resistance to these drugs as well.
+So taking a fecal sample to a vet is easy and will tell you just what you are dealing with.
 You can then determine what type of worming drug to use based on what type of worms your birds have.
 There are several types of natural wormers that claim to worm your birds, however chemicals are always recommend for any heavy infestation.

 Keeping an eye on your flock and worming when you see signs of worms is the best way to keep your birds healthy.
 Any bird that has diarrhea, has lost a lot of weight, is weak and lethargic, has a pale comb, head drawn in, loss of interest in life, may be infested with worms.